Mixing, segregation, and collapse transitions of interacting copolymer rings: The model

-In equation (\ref{full_partition}) the function $p_{2n}^{(2)} (k_m,k_A,k_B)$ denotes the number of configurations of the diblock polygon with total length $2n$ having $k_m$ mutual contacts, and $k_A$, $k_B$ (self-)contacts within blocks $A$ and $B$ respectively.
+In equation (\ref{full_partition}) the function $p_{2n}^{(2)} (k_m,k_A,k_B)$ denotes the number of configurations of the two chemically distinct polygons with total length $2n$ having $k_m$ mutual contacts, and $k_A$, $k_B$ (self-)contacts within blocks $A$ and $B$ respectively.
 This general form accounts for the possibility of the two blocks having different affinities with the solvent.
-If we restrict to the simpler case of $\epsilon_A = \epsilon_B = \epsilon_c$ and define $k_c$ to be the total number of contacts, i.e. $k_c=k_A + k_B$, then the partition function~\Ref{full_partition} simplifies to
+If we restrict to the simpler case of $\epsilon_{AA} = \epsilon_{BB} = \epsilon_c$ and define $k_c$ to be the total number of contacts, i.e. $k_c=k_A + k_B$, then the partition function~\Ref{full_partition} simplifies to

 where $\beta_c = -\epsilon_c/k T$.
 When $\beta_m<0$ and $\beta_c<0$ entropy should dominate and we do not expect a significant difference from the case with $\beta_m=0$, $\beta_c=0$.
 Thus, we restrict most of the analysis of the equilibrium phase diagram of the system to the values $\beta_m\ge 0$ and $\beta_c\ge 0$.
 In this range, mutual and self-attraction compete to determine the conformational properties of the system.